 c.1950.
 (Online Etymological dictionary)

-The celebrated Palazzo Covero from 1934 by the architect Jalmari Peltonen, Töölö, Helsinki - the finest art deco house in all Finland, if you ask me... - This is a view on a sunny day...
+The celebrated but misplaced Venetian palazzo Ca' Covero from 1934 by the architect Jalmari Peltonen, Töölö, Helsinki - the finest art deco house in all Finland, if you ask me... - This is a view on a sunny day...

 ...and this on a cloudy day